 It’s heartbreaking: You find a potential client, put together the perfect proposal, they say “Yes!” and then…the project just dies.
 No project…and no paycheck.
-Today, let’s talk about why that happens and what you can do about it.
+Let’s talk about why that happens and what you can do about it.

 First, let me just say that this premature project death happens to the best of us, even the very best.
-Clients that were all gung-ho about moving forward suddenly change their minds and, if they’re at all classy, they’ll at least call you to tell you about it (instead of avoiding your calls).
+Clients that were extra jazzed about moving forward suddenly change their minds.
+And, if they’re at all classy, they’ll at least call or email you to tell you about it (instead of avoiding your attempts at communication).

 So, why does it happen?
 Well, a client will give you any number of reasons; things like “we don’t have the money right now,” “our focus has changed,” or even something vague like “we just thought about it again and though now wasn’t the right time.”